NEWS FLASH! YEAST INFECTIONS ARE COMMON. You are not gross, they do not make you dirty, and, most importantly, it's going to be okay.

 To help prevent or treat yeast infections, we recommend wearing cotton underwear (and going sans underwear when sleeping to let your vulva get some air).
 Take a look at your diet to see if you might be feeding the bad bacteria with too much sugar—there’s growing evidence that your gut microbiome has an effect on literally every other bodily function.
 Basically, treat your body with the love and respect you’d give your partner(s), or want for your family and friends.

 Yeast infections can clear up within a few days, or last up to a couple weeks.
-If you’re in need of immediate relief, take a warm bath with our soothing tonic.
+If you’re in need of immediate relief, take a warm bath with our soothing Tonic.
 A few drops of this essential-oil packed relief-in-a-bottle has a soothing jojoba oil base while Cedar Wood, Sweet Orange, and Oregon Grape are natural antibacterials that stimulate blood flow to your pelvic region so your body can heal itself faster.
-You can also apply the tonic topically along with the salve, and if you’re in a rush, or need a relief in less than two seconds flat, spritz a bit of our Hydrosol for a no-mess solution.
-This water soluble toning spray is made from the same element you are and works with what you’ve got, rather than against it.
+You can also apply the Tonic topically along with the super moisturizing Salve.
+And if you’re in a rush, or need a relief in less than two seconds flat, spritz a bit of our Hydrosol for a no-mess solution.
+This water soluble toning spray is made from the same element you are (water) and works with what you’ve got, rather than against it.

 Published by the Department of Health and Human Service's own comprehensive overview of Vaginal Yeast Infections.
 They provide a straightforward explanation of yeast infections, how they affect your body, why they happen, and provide steps you can take to treat them (including answering questions you've probably googled in incognito mode).
 From: WomensHealth.gov, 2017

 - At least 50% of women have multiple yeast infections in their life.